 Blogging Your Research – This workshop is for academics, researchers and postgraduate students who want to develop a blog as a means of engaging the public with their research.

-Writing for Newspapers and Magazines – A look at converting your research into short, sharp non-fiction pieces for the popular media.
+Writing for Newspapers and Magazines – A look at pitching and writing short, sharp non-fiction pieces for the popular media.

 Documentaries and Exhibitions – Take your ideas from 2D to 3D.
 Learn how documentaries and exhibitions are put together and how this process can be applied to your work.